cefet-rj-dal/tspredit/augment/ts_aug_awareness.md

+Awareness: Applies time‑decay weighting or sampling so that windows closer to the present are selected more often.
+This focuses learning on up‑to‑date dynamics while retaining historical variability.

 Objective: Augment data by prioritizing more recent samples (recency awareness) to give more weight to recent patterns in the windows.

 ``` r